Motorcycle Handbook Two Wheel Vehicle Operation

 - Must be 16 years of age or older.

-- Must wear a properly fitted and fastened bicycle helmet.
+- Must wear a bicycle safety helmet.

 - Are exempt from the motor vehicle financial responsibility, driver license, and moped plate requirements.
 (CVC §12804.9)

-You may ride a moped in a bicycle lane at a reasonable speed.
+May ride a moped in a bicycle lane at a reasonable speed.
 Be careful of bicyclists using the lane.

 A motorized scooter is defined as any two–wheeled “device” with